johnclarkhon/PA-2---Numerical-Python/README.md

 ### Section: 2ECE-A

-This project focuses on using Numpy Library.
+This project focuses on using Numpy Library in Python.
 It will demonstrate how to create arrays, and perform numerical operations.